hjellinek/ctk-core/docs/README-IntroAtCommandLine.txt

 The first three of these class hold tests, as "test methods" (each "test method" is an actual test case).

 The other two classes are for a near-future capability that isn't quite ready for command-line use yet.
-ReadsTests.java is a "marker" we use when writing a test to marke the test method as "one of the Reads tests" ... then, ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.
+ReadsTests.java is a "marker" we use when writing a test to mark the test method as "one of the Reads tests" ... then, ReadsTestSuite is a TestSuite that groups all of those, so we can run the ReadsTestSuite to get a pre-defined set of tests to execute.
 Since these aren't ready, we'll fall back to matching on the test name.